GaloisInc/ivorylang-org/extras/ivory-rust/ivory-rust.md

 the programmer to write expressive heap-based data structures without requiring significant runtime support.

-Rust uses reference counting to garbage collect heap memory.
-However, it is still possible to have memory leaks.
+Rust provides reference counting for garbage collection as a library that can be optionally used.
+Other garbage collecting libraries may be developed in the future.

 Rust contains an affine type system that guarantees that memory cannot be manipulated through more than one reference at a time.
 This prevents aliasing